Frequently Asked Questions

 COAST bus stop signs are located approximately every 1/4 mile along every route.
 You can stand near the bus stop sign before the scheduled time the bus will arrive.
 To get started, see our guide by town to get a general sense of what bus service is available in each town.

 You can also check out our area using Google Maps - if you zoom in close to a location, you can see bus stops.
 Click on one to find out what routes serve that stop and when the next scheduled stops are.
 If you're using Google to search for businesses, any nearby public transit will display on the map.
+Please note that COAST buses will only pick up or drop off at designated bus stops.

 When you look at a COAST schedule, you might become quickly confused by all the words and numbers.
 Don't worry, it happens to everyone!
 This explanation should clear things up for you.